SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 ### Order Items

 The `orderItems` field of the `paymentOrder` is an array containing the items being purchased with the order.
-Used to print on invoices if the payer chooses to pay with invoice, among other things.
-Order items is required in all requests.
+Used to print on invoices if the payer chooses to pay with invoice, among other things. `orderItems` is required in all requests.
 It should be specified on both payment order creation as well as on [Capture][payment-order-capture].

 {:.table .table-striped}
 | Required | Field                 | Type      | Description                                                                                                                                                                                                                    |